QuantEcon/lecture-python-intro/lectures/equalizing_difference.md

 Note the pattern when we vary the rate of growth of high school wages $\gamma_h$, holding all other determinants of $\phi$ constant.

 What difference did you observe?

-In the next section, we'll describe a possible alternative interpretation of our model.

 (worker_entrepreneur)=
 ## Reinterpreting the model: workers and entrepreneurs